danmrossi/rpi-mqtt-monitor-v2/README.md

 * Automated Installation and Configuration: You can install it and schedule it with a service or cron job with just one command from shell
 * Easy Removal, just run rpi-mqtt-monitor-v2 --uninstall
 * Configurable: You can select what is monitored and how the message(s) are sent (separately or as one csv message)
-* Easy update: You can update the script by calling it with command line "rpi-mqtt-monitor-v2 --update" or via Home Assistant UI
+* Easy update: Run `rpi-mqtt-monitor-v2 --version` to check for updates and install them, or call `rpi-mqtt-monitor-v2 --update` directly or via Home Assistant UI
 * Support multiple languages: English, German and Bulgarian

 ## Table of Contents